-This devotion symbolizes our individual relationship with our Higher Self, and our connection to God/Goddess/Source/Divine Intelligence.
-When repeating these divine names, when forming these sacred sounds with our voice, we create an automatic pranayama (balance of vital energy), which purifies the mind and the emotional body.
-It develops devotion to the sacredness that lies deep within us, and raises our frequency, our vibration, as we begin to feel a well-spring of connected energy flow effortlessly between ourselves and the Divine Intelligence we are a part of.
+The devotion symbolizes our relationship with our Higher Self and our connection to God/Goddess/Source/Divine Intelligence.
+Our voice creates automatic pranayama (balance of vital energy).
+Basically, this purifies the mind and emotional body as we repeat these divine names.
+Chiefly, this develops devotion to the sacredness inside us, we feel a stream of connected energy.
+This energy flows effortlessly between ourselves and the Divine Intelligence.

 Connection To Self

-Kirtan can be practiced anywhere, at anytime, and is not restricted to groups or live music.
-All one needs to do is focus on a mantra, either silently or verbally, and remain focused on these sacred words and sounds for a period of time that feels right.
-If you only have a few minutes, give yourself that time, no matter what your Ego tries to tell you.
-If some days you can give yourself 10 minutes or more, allow yourself to sink in fully to that purified space you have created for mind, body and spirit to be nourished.
-Every moment counts, every action creates karma, so by committing to your spiritual practice of kirtan, you are deepening your connection to your Self and your sense of Oneness with the Universe.
+Some days all you can give yourself is 10 minutes.
+You find that purified space is created for mind, body, and spirit to be nourished.
+Every moment counts, every action creates karma.
+Hence, by committing to your spiritual practice of kirtan, you are deepening your connection to yourself.
+Ultimately, oneness with the Universe is experienced.
 Practice silently while standing in line at the grocery store.
-Practice loudly and proudly while driving to and from work in your car.
+Try this loudly and proudly while driving to and from work in your car.
 Practice, practice, practice.
-You are on the right path.
+Unquestionably, you are on the right path.